BogamSubhashChandra/temporary-storage-and-internet-cache-cleaning/README.md

 💡 Disclaimer

-Use this script at your own risk.
+Use this script and app(.exe) at your own risk.
 While it is safe for general cleanup, deleting system files improperly can affect system behavior.